-Chairman's introduction
+Chairman's statement

-2023 saw the National Garden Scheme achieve a significant milestone in that for the first time in the charity's nearone hundred year history the gardens raised a total of more than $\pounds 4$ million.
-This was achieved thanks to the hard work and commitment of our garden owners and volunteers and, on behalf of all the Trustees, I would like to extend our sincere thanks to them all at the start of this Annual Report.
+Having achieved garden income of more than £4 million in 2023, the National Garden Scheme passed a further significant milestone in 2024 by recording total income of more than £5 million for the first time in the charity's near-one hundred year history.

+The charity's successes were brought about largely by the hard work and commitment of our garden owners and volunteers and, on behalf of all the Trustees, I would like to extend our sincere thanks to them all.
+I would also like to thank our staff for their significant contribution.

-As detailed in Section 6 of the report, the increased level of garden income underpinned record donations to our beneficiaries which were distributed before the end of 2023 without any payments being carried over for distribution in the following year, as has been necessary in the previous two years.
+As detailed in Section 7 of the Trustees' Annual Report, the increased level of income underpinned record donations to our beneficiaries which were distributed before the end of 2024.